Income tax went up for workers across the UK when the new tax year came in on 6 April.

 The OBR has said that the threshold freeze will amount to a 4p income tax hike in every pound for UK workers.
 Meanwhile, analysis by The Times suggests another 3.2 million people will end up paying income tax as a result of the policy.

-As well as keeping the bands where they are for most taxpayers, Jeremy Hunt also cut the top rate threshold in his Autumn Statement.
-From April, the 45p rate will apply to those earning £125,140 and above rather than £150,000 and above.
+As well as keeping the bands where they are, Jeremy Hunt also cut the top rate threshold in his Autumn Statement.
+As of April 2023, the 45p rate applies to those earning £125,140 and above rather than £150,000 and above.
 It means the bands look like this in all parts of the UK (barring Scotland):

-It came after his predecessor, Kwasi Kwarteng, sought to abolish the top band in his mini budget.
+It all comes after former UK Chancellor Kwasi Kwarteng sought to abolish the top band in his mini budget.
 The move proved to be highly unpopular given it was essentially a tax cut for the UK’s richest people at a time when much of the population was struggling to get by as a result of the cost of living crisis.
 It soon became one of Liz Truss’s first u-turns during her short reign as Prime Minister.